 It is important to note that the scale is logarithmic, meaning: a change in one unit of pH represents a 10-fold change in acidity or alkalinity.
 For example, a substance with a pH of 2 is ten times more acidic than a substance with a pH of 3, and so on.

-A pH of apple cider vinegar with a range of 2-3 is considered to have an acidic pH.
+Apple cider vinegar has an acidic pH, typically ranging between 2 and 3.
 Understanding ACV’s pH level can help us determine its potential benefits.
-Information about apple cider vinegar is considered important and useful when assessing the health benefits it provides.
-It’s also important to know the level of safety because if it’s too much it can be dangerous for the body.
+People consider information about apple cider vinegar important and useful when assessing the health benefits it provides.
+It’s also important to know the level of safety because if it’s too much, it can be dangerous for the body.

 pH of Apple Cider Vinegar

-Apple cider vinegar is an acidic substance where its acidity level can be 100 times more acidic than carbonated water which has a pH of 5.
+Apple cider vinegar is an acidic substance where its an acidity level can is 100 times more acidic than carbonated water, which has a pH of 5.
 Even though it is acidic, some people believe that apple cider vinegar has an alkalizing effect on the body when consumed in certain amounts.
 The possibility of this effect occurs because there are many minerals in it.

 Even though apple cider vinegar is sour, it has several health benefits.
 However, if not consumed properly, ACV can cause potential health problems.
 High levels of acidity can cause erosion of tooth enamel and can even thin or damage the esophagus.
 But if you pay attention to the portion, then apple cider vinegar will provide many benefits.